clintharris/IDBSideSync/README.md

   - make sure to prevent the "many changes in same ~10sec window causes issue" problem (https://twitter.com/jaredforsyth/status/1228366315569565696)
 - [ ] Set up the project to work with [CodeSandbox CI](https://codesandbox.io/docs/ci).
 - [ ] Add a [Code Tour](https://github.com/microsoft/codetour)
+- [ ] Modify README structure to follow an "API Docs, Usage, Examples" structure like this: https://github.com/sql-js/sql.js
 - [ ] Support _syncing_ with remote file storage services
   - Once a standard API exists for the _local_ data store (which can be implemented with different adapters), modify the sync code so that it uses a standard API, which would allow for different remote storage providers to be plugged in.
   - `sidesync-gdrive`, `sidesync-icloud`, etc.